 The agent will execute the Memcached plugin and push the data to the Site24x7 server

-Note: Site24x7 Linux agent will automatically try to install "memcache" using the "pip" command.
+Note: Site24x7 Linux agent will automatically try to install "python-memcache" using the "pip" command.
 If the installations fails, users can manually install the module following the steps mentioned under the section "How to install memcache?".

 How to install memcache?